kix-service-software/kix18sync/README.md

 Condition    = ""
 # use condition if you want to sync. only newer entries, e.g.
 # Condition    = " create_time > (current_timestamp - 86400)"
-Login        = "login"
-# use custom row name if a DB row should be used in multiple attributes
-# Login        = "email0 AS login"
 Email        = "email0"
 Firstname    = "first_name"
 Lastname     = "last_name"